Bartlesville Radio » News » Tulsa Woman Charged With Pattern of Offenses

 Branham was charged on Nov.
 13 with pattern of criminal offenses.

-Both Brown and Branham were charged on May 21 in Creek County with conspiracy.
+Both Wilson and Branham were charged on May 21 in Creek County with conspiracy.

 « Back to News